suiGn/cleaker/Elements.md

-On the nature of elements
+On the nature of elements according to EUCLIDs.

 For that which is the means of obtaining is an element of that which is obtained.